PengJuan-AI/BigBucks/Sprint3/sprint4_plan.md

-# Sprint3 plan
+# Sprint4 plan

-### User Portfolio Analysis
-1. return profile
+### administrator interface
-   1. return profile templates
+1. analyze all users portfolio with risk-return profile
-   2. return profile blueprints
-   3. js
-2. efficient frontier
-   1. templates
-   2. blueprint
-   3. efficient frontier function
-   4. js to draw charts
+2. track current market orders

+### user interface
+1.advanced charts for users: 7 charts
+2. search function for order
+   1. users can search asset they want to buy by either name or symbol